Andrea-Fox/peopleCounter/README.md

 The SparkFun library also supports more formats for the threshold: for example one can set that a movement is detected whenever the distance is between two values.
 However, more information for the interested reader can be found on the corresponding page.

+*My suggestion is to observe the average distance measured from the sensor in each area and then use as threshold a value to 80% of the average distance*

 ### How to invert the two zones

 To invert the two zones, one might simply invert the values in the `center` vector.